It took 16 hours to read Trump's 940-page, foot-high bill aloud. Now the long debate begins

 Lee said the group "had an internal discussion about the strategy to achieve more savings and more deficit reduction, and I feel good about the direction where this is going, and more to come.”

-Associated Press writers Ali Swenson, Fatima Hussein, Michelle L. Price contributed to this report.
+Associated Press writers Ali Swenson, Fatima Hussein and Michelle L. Price contributed to this report.

 Credit: AP